Toxoplasma gondii: History

 The first conclusive identification of T. gondii in humans was in an infant girl delivered full term by Caesarean section on May 23, 1938, at Babies' Hospital in New York City.
 The girl began having seizures at three days of age, and doctors identified lesions in the maculae of both of her eyes.
 When she died at one month of age, an autopsy was performed.
 Lesions discovered in her brain and eye tissue were found to have both free and intracellular T. gondii.
 Infected tissue from the girl was homogenized and inoculated intracerebrally into rabbits and mice; they then developed encephalitis.
 Later, congenital transmission was confirmed in many other species, particularly infected sheep and rodents.

-The possibility of T. gondii transmission via consumption of undercooked meat was first proposed by D. Weinman and A.H Chandler in 1954.
+The possibility of T. gondii transmission via consumption of undercooked meat was first proposed by D. Weinman and A.H.
+Chandler in 1954.
 In 1960, the relevant cyst wall were shown to dissolve in the proteolytic enzymes found in the stomach, releasing infectious bradyzoites into the stomach (which pass into the intestine).
-The hypothesis of transmission via consumption of undercooked meat was tested in an orphanage in Paris in 1965; incidence of T. gondii rose from 10% to 50% after a year of adding two portions of cooked-rare beef or horse meat to many orphans' daily diets, and to 100% among those fed cooked-rare lamb chops.
+The hypothesis of transmission via consumption of undercooked meat was tested on children hospitalized in a sanatorium in Paris in 1965 by Georges Desmonts et al.; incidence of T. gondii rose from 10% to 50% after a year of adding two portions of cooked-rare beef or horse meat to many children's daily diets, and to 100% among those fed cooked-rare lamb chops.

-A 1959 Mumbai-based study found there prevalence in strict vegetarians was similar to that of non-vegetarians.
+A 1959 Mumbai-based study found their prevalence in strict vegetarians was similar to that of non-vegetarians.
 This raised the possibility of a third major route of infection, beyond congenital and non well-cooked meat carnivorous transmission.

 In 1970, oocysts were found in (cat) feces.
 The fecal–oral route of infection via oocysts was demonstrated.
-In the 1970s and 1980s feces of a vast range of infected animal species was tested to see if it contained oocysts — at least 17 species of felids shed oocysts, but no non-felid has been shown to allow T. gondii sexual reproduction (leading to oocyst shedding).
+In the 1970s and 1980s feces of a vast range of infected animal species was tested to see if it contained oocysts—at least 17 species of felids shed oocysts, but no non-felid has been shown to allow T. gondii sexual reproduction (leading to oocyst shedding).

 In 1984 Elmer R. Pfefferkorn published his discovery that treatment of human fibroblasts with human recombinant interferon gamma blocks the growth of T. gondii.